apache/accumulo-website/_docs-2/security/on-disk-encryption.md

 instance.crypto.opts.factory=org.apache.accumulo.core.spi.crypto.GenericCryptoServiceFactory
 ```

-The GenericCryptoServiceFactory requires configuring a crypto service to load and this can be done by adding the
+The `GenericCryptoServiceFactory` requires configuring a crypto service to load and this can be done by setting the
-{% plink general.custom.crypto.service %} property to your `accumulo.properties` file.
+{% plink general.custom.crypto.service %} property.
 The value of this property is the
 class name of the service which will perform crypto on RFiles and WALs.
 ```
 general.custom.crypto.service=org.apache.accumulo.core.spi.crypto.AESCryptoService